Making a Difference One NERD at a time!

 What is our advising philosophy?

 We use the FLARE holistic model of advising created in-house by Director Diana Lizarraga.
-This approach allows health and wellness to be woven into the conversation and emphasizes that you don’t need to be first to win in life.
+This approach allows health and wellness to be woven into the conversation and emphasizes balance among these elements to increase success, validation, and sense of belonging to our community.

 F = Finances